Leslie Fry: Family background

 Louise A. Chandor was born in Paris, France, the daughter of U.S. citizens John Arthur Chandor and Elizabeth (Red) Fry Ralston.

 Louise's mother, Elizabeth (Red) Fry, married William Chapman Ralston (1826–1875) on May 20, 1858, in San Francisco.
 Soon after their marriage, Ralston rose to become a San Francisco banking and real estate magnate.
 He became a living legend, acclaimed as "the man who built San Francisco."
 However, the marriage was unhappy, and ended in tragedy on August 27, 1875, when Ralston drowned while swimming in San Francisco Bay.
-After the settlement of her husband's estate, Elizabeth Ralston embarked in December 1875 on a steamer to Europe, intending to settle in Paris with her children.
+After a preliminary, partial settlement of her husband's estate, Elizabeth Ralston embarked in December 1875 on a steamer to Europe, intending to settle in Paris with her children.
 It is reported that she first met John Arthur Chandor en route, and that he soon joined her in Paris, even though he had been recently married in New York City.
 It is not known if Chandor and Elizabeth Ralston married, but their friendship resulted in the birth of Louise A. Chandor (pen-name: Leslie Fry) in Paris on February 16, 1882.

-Louise's paternal grandparents were Lasslo (Laslo) Philip Chandor (originally: László Fülöp Sándor) (1815–1894) and Laura Mannabourg (1827–1879).
-Lasslo was an Austrian-Hungarian adventurer, inventor and businessman, who had emigrated to the U. S. in the 1840s.
+Louise's paternal grandparents were Lasslo (Laslo) Philip Chandor (originally: László Fülöp Sándor) (1815/1817 – October 7, 1894) and Laura Mannabourg (September 28, 1827 – April 14, 1878).
+Lasslo was an Austrian-Hungarian adventurer, inventor and businessman, who had emigrated to the U.S. in the 1840s.
 As a founder and director of the Mineral Lighting Company in New York City, and inventor holding several patents, Lasslo had a keen interest in improving city lighting systems.
 In the early-to-mid 1860s he obtained four lucrative contracts to improve the public lighting of St. Petersburg, Russia.
 It is reported that the profits from the contracts, and the profits from his inventions used to fulfill them, made Lasslo a millionaire.
-Lasslo obtained the contracts by cultivating business relationships with U. S. diplomats in the administrations of Presidents James Buchanan, Abraham Lincoln, and Andrew Johnson, who were involved in U. S.-Russia trade relations during this time.
+Lasslo obtained the contracts by cultivating business relationships with U.S. diplomats in the administrations of Presidents James Buchanan, Abraham Lincoln, and Andrew Johnson, who were involved in U.S.-Russia trade relations during this time.
 During the 1870s and 1880s, Lasslo was involved in the burgeoning oil and gas industries in Russia.
 Lasslo's son John Arthur Chandor (1850–1909), who was Louise's father, was also involved in various business activities in Russia.